 The three most popular DeFi protocols are:

-- Aave is an open-source non-custodial protocol on Ethereum for decentralized lending and borrowing.
+- Aave is a non-custodial open-source protocol on Ethereum for decentralized borrowing and lending.

 - Maker is a decentralized credit platform on Ethereum that supports Dai, a stablecoin pegged to the U.S. dollar.